 What is a Brand Analysis

-A brand analysis is something that can assist any business in understanding the current situation that your company and your brand are in.
+Brand analysis is something that can assist any business in understanding the current situation that your company and your brand are in.
 It’s usually conducted by an outside party to provide objective recommendations.
 The output includes what can be improved, how your brand compares to your competitors, and what is working well for your brand.
 We’ve put together some details to help break down what a brand analysis covers, why it’s important, and if it’s something you should execute.

 What is a Brand Analysis?

 A brand analysis, also known as a brand audit, identifies how your brand is supporting your marketing and sales efforts.
-It assesses who your customers are, what they’re looking for, what your competitors are doing and how your brand is meeting your customers’ needs.
-It looks at current and historic content and results of the brand (brand inventory) and also looks at the brand’s style (brand exventory).
+It assesses who your customers are, what they’re looking for, what your competitors are doing, and how your brand is meeting your customers’ needs.
+It looks at current and historic content and results of the brand (brand inventory) and also looks at the brand’s style (brand inventory).